encukou/freezeyt/README.md

 ```
 This is equivalent to setting `get_mimetype` to a function that maps
 extensions to filetypes according to the database.

+The mime_db file cannot be specified on the CLI.

 ### Progress bar and logging